 It’s always best to get specific advice from your vet about what treatments to give your cat and when.
 However, you can also use this guide to understand roughly what is recommended.

-- You can buy kitten specific versions of spot-on treatments, or base it on the weight of the kitten.
+- At 8 weeks you can buy kitten specific versions of spot-on treatments, or base it on the weight of the kitten.
 Speak to your vet or pharmacist for advice.

 - All adult cats are recommended to have preventative parasite treatments, either using a spot-on + Drontal tablet (cheaper) or an all-in-one spot on treatment (more expensive).